 Compensation Committee

-Although not required under Italian law, we established on (as chairman), Donald Eugene Morel Jr. and Paola Vezzaro.
+Although not required under Italian law, on June 16, 2021, we established a compensation committee.
+This committee consists of Madhavan Balachandran (as chairman), Donald Eugene Morel Jr. and Paola Vezzaro.

 The Compensation Committee is responsible for, among other things: